01 of 07

 To create miniature or dollhouse stained glass for windows or other purposes you will need :

 Continue to 3 of 7 below.

-- Transparent ink pens capable of writing on glass or plastic (or you can use craft store glass effect paints) For these projects I used Sakura Glaze Pens
+- Transparent ink pens capable of writing on glass or plastic (or you can use craft store glass effect paints) For these projects, we used Sakura Glaze Pens.

 - Acetate sheets or thin pieces of glass, acrylic or plastic glazing.
 Some clear report covers from the stationery store work well.

 - A stained glass pattern in the correct size to trace over, or you can use an overhead transparency you print with a laser or ink jet printer to print directly on clear plastic.

 - A black gel glaze pen to create raised black lines to resemble lead lines on stained glass, or thin peel off lines in a silver color, available from scrapbooking suppliers. or you can use printable inkjet decal film for lead lines.